Back to Logging guides

 Monitoring Logstash health with Better Stack

 Logstash offers a monitoring API that starts automatically every time you run it.
-To monitor whether Logstash is up or down, you can add the provided endpoint to Better Stack to periodically check if the endpoint works.
+To monitor whether Logstash is up or down, you can add this endpoint to Better Stack to periodically check if the endpoint works.

 First, update the docker-compose.yml file to expose and map the port for the Logstash monitoring API: